Kingpin (1996 film): Plot

 In Reno, the trio encounters McCracken, now a national bowling superstar.
 McCracken reveals a past relationship with Claudia and mocks Roy, provoking Ishmael, who breaks his bowling hand attempting to punch him.
-Later, Stanley confronts Claudia, and she leaves with him—taking all the money the trio earned during their journey.
+Later, Stanley confronts Claudia, and she leaves with him, taking all the money the trio earned during their journey.
 Ishmael convinces Roy to take his place in the tournament.
 Using his rubber hand, Roy gradually regains his confidence and wins the crowd's support, earning the nickname "The Rubber Man."
-He advances to the televised finals against McCracken, but Ishmael's brother arrives to take him back home.
+He advances to the televised finals against McCracken, but Ishmael's brother arrives to take him home.
 Left alone, Roy is devastated when McCracken wins the tournament by a single pin.

-Days later, Stanley confronts Roy, claiming that Claudia has run off with his money and had been calling McCracken repeatedly.
-Roy angrily denies any involvement with McCracken—whom he had blamed for his failures—but now accepts that he is responsible for the loss of his hand and the state of his life.
-Stanley leaves to confront McCracken.
+Days later, Stanley confronts Roy, claiming that Claudia has run off with his money and has been calling McCracken repeatedly.
+Roy denies any involvement with McCracken, whom he had blamed for his failures, but now accepts that he is responsible for the loss of his hand and the state of his life.
+Stanley leaves to find McCracken.

-Some time later, Roy has returned home and discarded all his alcohol.
+Some time later, Roy has returned home and stopped drinking alcohol.
 Claudia arrives and explains that she left with Stanley to stop him from pursuing Roy and Ishmael, then led him after McCracken, hoping to get some revenge.
 She confesses her feelings for Roy, who reveals that although he lost the tournament, he earned $500,000 from an endorsement deal with Trojan condoms as "The Rubber Man."
 They visit Ishmael's family and recount the moral strength and decency he showed throughout their journey—qualities that helped change them for the better.
 Roy gifts his earnings to the Boorgs to save their farm before driving off with Claudia.